SCRA State Laws: Comprehensive Guide for Legal Compliance

 W. Va.
 Code Ann. §15-1F-11

-West Virginia law incorporates the protections contained in the federal SCRA.
-West Virginia extends those protections to West Virginia National Guard members called to state active duty by the Governor of West Virginia for at least thirty days.
+West Virginia adopts the federal SCRA protections.
+The state extends these benefits to National Guard members called to state active duty for at least 30 days.

 Wisconsin